carbon-design-system/carbon-icons-svelte/README.md

 import Add16 from "carbon-icons-svelte/lib/Add16";
 ```

-**Note:** Even if using the base import method, a modern application bundler (e.g. Rollup, Webpack) should treeshake unused icons.
+**Note:** Even if using the base import method, a modern application bundler like Rollup or webpack should [treeshake](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) unused imports.

 #### Import Path Pattern